bgreenlee/sublime-github/README.md

 If you feel uncomfortable giving your GitHub username and password to the plugin, you can generate a GitHub API access token yourself.
-Just open up a Terminal window/shell (Windows users, you're on your own here), and run:
+Just open up a Terminal window/shell (on OS X, Linux or Cygwin), and run:

     curl -u username -d '{"scopes":["gist"]}' https://api.github.com/authorizations